Content

 Pricing is another way Hers and Nutrafol differ pretty dramatically.
 Put simply, Nutrafol products are more expensive than Hers hair products.

-Our shampoo and conditioner cost $17 when bought once, but they’re a few dollars less expensive as part of a subscription plan.
-Minoxidil foam and solution are $15 a month and less expensive with a subscription.
+Our shampoo and conditioner cost $17 when bought once, but they’re a few dollars cheaper as part of a subscription plan.

 Making a one-time purchase of Nutrafol Nutraceuticals will cost $88 for a month’s supply.
 If you opt for a monthly subscription (we’ll cover the details in a bit), the price of Nutraceuticals is $79 a month — not including any potential add-ons or hair care products.